 Since this is not a criminal matter, you are not entitled to have an attorney provided at the public’s expense.
 However, you have the right to hire an attorney at your own cost to represent you at pretrial.
 If you decide to do so, you should retain an attorney as soon as possible so that he/she will have sufficient time to properly prepare your defense.

-The City Attorney/Prosecutor, Mr. Nick Zimmerman, has the burden of proving the charge against you by presenting clear, convincing and satisfactory evidence.
+The City Attorney/Prosecutor, Mr. Rory O’Sullivan, has the burden of proving the charge against you by presenting clear, convincing, and satisfactory evidence.